 Over the past 145 years there have been 44 Black Bishops consecrated in the Episcopal Church.
 These Bishops hail from the African Diaspora, as well as Africa.
 The African Diaspora includes those people of African descent living throughout the world in the United States, the Caribbean, Central America and other countries.

 All Bishops are assigned a number by the Secretary of the House of Bishops according to their date of consecration.
 Bishop James Theodore Holly was the first Black Episcopal Bishop consecrated November 8, 1874, first Bishop of Haiti, number 106a.
-The most recently consecrated Black Bishop is number 1010 in the American Succession, Nathan D. Baxter, Bishop of the Diocese of Central Pennsylvania consecrated October 21, 2006.
+The most recently consecrated Black Bishop is number 1109 in the American Succession, Carlye J. Hughes consecrated September 22, 2018 as Bishop of Newark.

 People of African descent have a long proud heritage in the Episcopal Church.
 The following biographical sketches of the Black Episcopal Bishops provide a framework for the role that Black Bishops have played in the community in general and the Episcopal Church in particular.